MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 ![data science lifecycle model process flow](./media/data-sciene-lifecycle-model-flow.png)

 *Deploy Model* here can represent any operational use of the validated machine learning model.
-Compared to DevOps, MLOps presents the additional challenge of how to integrate this machine learning lifecycle into the typical CI/CD process in DevOps.
+Compared to DevOps, MLOps presents the additional challenge of how to integrate this machine learning lifecycle into the typical CI/CD process.

 This [data science lifecycle](/azure/machine-learning/team-data-science-process/overview#data-science-lifecycle) doesn't follow the typical software development lifecycle.
 The team had to preserve the basic process whether they did it manually or via CI/CD automation, so the Azure Machine Learning Service solution had to satisfy two functional tasks: